Seahawk Frank Clark loses father in Cleveland fire

 Most Read Sports Stories

+On Monday the Cleveland fire department officially confirmed that one of the four killed in the fire was Frank Clark III, Clark’s father.
+That report says that the cause of the fire is still under investigation.

-Clark lists his home town as Cleveland having played at Glenville High in that city before attending Michigan and then being drafted by the Seahawks in the second round in 2015.
+Clark lists his hometown as Cleveland, having played at Glenville High in that city before attending Michigan and then being drafted by the Seahawks in the second round in 2015.

 Clark just completed his third season with the Seahawks.